Sponsors and Supporters

 Our primary sources of revenue come from membership dues, player league fees, donors and sponsors.
 We need this revenue from each area in order to meet all of our needs.
 As a result, your support is invaluable.

 If you would like to become a donor to the CGHA, please use the PayPal link off the main page.
-If you are interested in becoming a Sponsorship Partner with the CGHA, please contact any of the board members listed below through .
+If you are interested in becoming a Sponsorship Partner with the CGHA, please contact any of the board members listed below through our e-mail.
 We thank you very much for your consideration and your continued help and support.

 CGHA has been granted 501c-3 tax-exempt status.

 What this means: